 Military careers are at stake when servicemen and women come to us for help in defense of restraining orders.
 Essentially, the granting of the order effectively ends a career due to the ban on carrying firearms.

 Many people are afraid to come forward with a claim of abuse and there is no reason to be fearful.
-With the right people on your side your matter will be resolved in the most reassuring and stress free way possible.
-Don’t be afraid to give our Carlsbad attorneys a call should you have a domestic violence, elder abuse or harassment case you’d like to discuss regarding a non-family member.
+With the right people on your side, your matter will be resolved in the most reassuring and stress-free way possible.
+Don’t be afraid to give our Carlsbad attorneys a call should you have domestic violence, elder abuse, or harassment case you’d like to discuss regarding a non-family member.
 Your call and any conversations are completely confidential and your case remains protected.
 To learn more, contact us today by calling 760-722-7669.

 If you feel you need to take action against those causing you physical or emotional grief, a Carlsbad attorney can help you or a loved one issue a Domestic Violence Restraining Order in order to put a stop to the “abuse” you are experiencing by another.

-Abuse can be in the form of engaging in behavior such as stalking, threatening, battering, destroying personal property, disturbing the peace, attacking or molesting.
-Sexual assault and attempting to intentionally or recklessly causing or attempting to cause bodily injury is other examples of abuse.
+Abuse can be in the form of engaging in behavior such as stalking, threatening, battering, destroying personal property, disturbing the peace, attacking, or molesting.
+Sexual assault and attempting to intentionally or recklessly cause or attempting to cause bodily injury is other examples of abuse.

 If you have been the victim of injury it is important that you report them quickly as a restraining order will only be granted for recent acts of violence or abuse.
 There is no court fee associated with a request for a Domestic Violence Restraining Order.

 Requesting a Temporary Restraining Order (TRO)